 - Describe and assess the ethical obligations and limitations of legal professionals in specific factual situations.

-- Conduct legal research, both online and in a law library.
+- Demonstrate proficiency in legal research, both online and in the library.

 All certificate courses must be taken in residence – no transfers are accepted.

-The 40-quarter unit curriculum includes 12 legal specialty courses, of which nine are required courses and two are elective.
+The 39-quarter unit curriculum includes 12 legal specialty courses, of which nine are required courses and two are elective.

 PLS 3001 - Introduction to Law (4 units)